-But first, let’s give a face to the adversary we’ve been defaming.
+But first, let’s give a face to our potential adversary.

 What Is a Piggybacking Tag?

-Piggybacking tags are tags invoked by another tag (often called a container tag).
-Tags are those snippets of code your analytics, advertising, and other MarTech vendors have you install on your site so they can collect the data they need to operate.
+Piggybacking tags are data collection technologies loaded onto a site by another tag (often called a container tag).
+Tags are those snippets of code your analytics, advertising, and other MarTech vendors have you install on your site, so they can collect the data they need to operate.